Our AMGA trained and certified mountain guides will tailor a memorable, one-of-a-kind climbing adventure just for you!

 Prep- Your guide will contact you the day before at the voice number you give us to discuss an appropriate plan for you and to confirm a meeting place and start time.
 You will be provided with a helmet and any other necessary gear.

 The Day - Meet your guide at your pre-determined location and head up to the Maroon Bells day parking area by the lake.
-This hike typically begins with an early, alpine start to beat any of the days’ weather.
-Your route depends on whether you are hiking the standard South Ridge, the Y-Couloir, or the Bell Cord.
-Each of these ascents is a ‘classic’ in itself.
-(Water, lunch/snacks are not included).
+This hike begins with an early, alpine start to beat any of the days’ weather.
+Your route involves hiking the standard South Ridge which has some class 3-4 scrambling terrain.
+(Water, lunch/snacks are not included but available upon request ).

 CLIMBING EQUIPMENT LIST